Thumbnail_Roadway2.png

 — Aristotle

-I help people in the San Francisco area and throughout California & Colorado (via Zoom) for whom road rage and anger has become a problem through developing behavioral and emotional self-awareness, understanding their triggers and underlying causes, and learning effective coping skills (aka “tools”) that can help them manage their anger reactions in more constructive ways.
+I help people in the San Francisco Bay Area (and throughout California, Washington, Colorado, & Idaho via Zoom) for whom road rage and anger has become a problem through developing behavioral and emotional self-awareness, understanding their triggers and underlying causes, and learning effective coping skills (aka “tools”) that can help them manage their anger reactions in more constructive ways.

 Top Ten Ways to Avoid Road Rage